 Overall term: 2010 to 2017

-The Lower Mekong Basin is crucial for the livelihoods of more than 60 million people.
-Over two thirds of the basin’s population live from agriculture and fisheries, and are therefore wholly dependent on the Mekong’s water resources.
-The river has particular economic significance for those who live directly along its banks, for many of whom it provides their food base.
+The Lower Mekong Basin is crucial to the livelihood of its more than 60 million inhabitants.
+More than two thirds of the population live directly from agriculture and fisheries, and are therefore wholly dependent on the Mekong’s water resources.
+The river’s economic significance is particularly great for those who live directly on its banks, as in many cases it secures their food base.
 Furthermore, with its potential for transport, tourism and energy, the river forms the basis for socioeconomic development in all the riparian states.

-The basin area faces numerous challenges that threaten its sustainable development.
-Population growth and the related pressures on the basin’s resources are a growing problem.
-In particular, this manifests itself in the on-going expansion of hydropower, logging, intensified agriculture and the extraction of mineral resources.
-At the same time, the Mekong region is among the areas in the world most vulnerable to the impacts of climate change, and is already severely affected by it.
-Today, the regular occurrence of floods has drastically increased the vulnerability of people living alongside the river.
-This is set to get worse.
+However, the Mekong Basin faces numerous challenges that threaten the sustainable development of the region.
+Population growth and the ever-greater pressure these places on the river’s resources pose an increasing threat to the Mekong, especially through the ongoing expansion of hydropower, logging, intensified agriculture and the extraction of mineral resources.
+Moreover, the Mekong region is among the areas in the world most vulnerable to the impacts of climate change, and is already severely affected by it.
+Today, the regular occurrence of floods has drastically increased the vulnerability of people living alongside the river, and this is set to get worse.

-In 1995, Cambodia, Laos, Thailand and Viet Nam established the Mekong River Commission (MRC) as a mechanism for collectively addressing the development problems of the Lower Mekong Basin.
+In 1995, Cambodia, Laos, Thailand and Viet Nam established the Mekong River Commission (MRC) as a means of addressing the development problems of the Lower Mekong Basin collectively.
 Since then, the Commission has done much to improve the sustainable management of the water resource.
-Faced with worsening problems and the emergence of new challenges, the capacity of the MRC to deliver on its mandate is repeatedly called into question.
+Faced by the intensifying and newly emerging challenges, the capacity of the MRC to do its job is constantly being called into question.
 Is it capable of addressing the core problems in the river basin effectively and competently, especially with regard to climate change and hydropower development?

 The MRC provides effective and competent support to its member states in their efforts to address sustainably the challenges facing the river basin.